Mpanasetckiy/Countries-react/README.md

 - CSS custom properties
 - Flexbox
 - CSS Grid
-- Mobile-first workflow
 - [React](https://reactjs.org/) - JS library
 - [Styled Components](https://styled-components.com/) - For styles

-**Note: These are just examples.
-Delete this note and replace the list above with your own choices**

 ### What I learned